RetroAchievements/RAWeb/README.md

 - [Node.js 12](https://nodejs.org/)

 **[XAMPP](https://www.apachefriends.org/download.html)** provides an easy way to run an Apache web server, MySQL/MariaDB, and PHP on your system.

+- Note that XAMPP comes packaged with PHP 7.2.
+You will need to update to PHP 7.4 or errors will occur when you open the application.
+To update PHP, do the following:

+1. Download the update from the link above for your platform.
+2. Rename the `/php` folder in your `xampp` path to something else, like `/php_7_2`.
+3. Extract the downloaded update to a new `/php` folder in your `xampp` path.
+4. Copy the contents of your old `php_*version_number*` folder to the new `/php` folder, but don't overwrite files.
+This will place important files like `php.ini` into your updated PHP folder.
+5. Verify that your PHP version has updated!
+Start up your Apache/MySQL servers in XAMPP and click on the `Admin` button for MySQL to see the PHP version on the right side of the phpMyAdmin homepage.

 Alternatively, **[Docker Compose](https://docs.docker.com/compose/install/)** can be used to run MySQL and PHPMyAdmin.
 See `docker-compose.yml` for details.
 Follow the `.env` file instructions below to configure your environment, then run: